 A student may withdraw or be withdrawn from a course at any point during a given semester.
 If a student drops a full term course during the first week, the course will be recorded as a "WD" on the student's unofficial transcript, but will not be recorded on the student's outgoing transcript.
-If a student drops a mini-term course during the first half of the first week, the course will be recorded as a "WD" on the student's unofficial transcript, but will not be recorded as a "WD" on the student's outgoing transcript.
-If a student drops a mini-term course during the first half of the first week, the course will be recorded as a "WD" on the student's outgoing transcript.
+If a student drops a mini-term course during the first week, the course will be recorded as a "WD" on the student's unofficial transcript, but will not be recorded on the student's outgoing transcript.